EatRight Ontario Print Header

 • Avoid drinking tea or coffee for one hour after eating.
 The tannins in coffee reduce iron absorption by 35% and the tannins in tea cut iron absorption by 60%!

-• Avoid taking calcium supplements with your vegetarian meals.
+• Avoid taking calcium supplements with your vegetarian meals as they may also block absorption of iron.

 • Don't rely only on leafy greens like spinach, Swiss chard or beet greens for your iron.
 There are natural compounds in these foods that make the iron difficult to be absorbed.

-• Get your iron levels checked by your family doctor.
-Talk to your doctor or dietitian first before taking iron supplements.
+• Get your iron levels checked by your health care provider.
+Talk to your health care provider or dietitian first before taking iron supplements.

-My 17 year old son wants to try a vegan diet.
+My 17 year old wants to try a vegan diet.
 Is it safe?

 A vegan diet does not include any foods of animal origin – i.e. no meat, poultry, fish, eggs, milk, cheese, or other dairy products.
 Instead, a vegan diet is an eating plan which focuses on grains, cereals, vegetables, fruit, beans, dried peas, lentils, nuts and seeds.

-A vegan diet can be safe for your teenaged son.
-Since vegan foods can be lower in fat and/or calories, it's important that your son chooses foods wisely and eats enough food to support his growth and appetite!
-For example, French fries and potato chips are technically part of a vegan diet, but they're not foods that he should be eating regularly.
+A vegan diet can be safe for your teenager.
+Since vegan foods can be lower in protein, fat and/or calories, it's important that your teenager chooses foods wisely and eats enough food to support their growth and appetite!
+For example, French fries and potato chips are technically part of a vegan diet, but they're not foods that they should be eating regularly.

 It's possible to fall short of some nutrients while on a vegan diet.
 Here's a list of nutrients to watch and where you'll find them:

-• vitamin B12: fortified soy, rice and almond drinks.
-Talk to a Registered Dietitian about the need for vitamin B12 supplements.
+• vitamin B12: fortified plant-based beverages, fortified soy products like veggie burgers, nutritional yeast.
+Talk to a dietitian about the need for vitamin B12 supplements.

-• calcium: fortified soy, rice and almond drinks; calcium-enriched orange juice; dark green leafy vegetables; legumes (e.g. beans, dried peas, chickpeas and lentils); tofu set with calcium; tempeh;
+• calcium: fortified plant-based beverages; dark green leafy vegetables; legumes (e.g. beans, dried peas, chickpeas and lentils); tofu set with calcium; tempeh;

 • protein: tofu; legumes (e.g. beans, dried peas, chickpeas and lentils); soy-based meat alternatives; nuts and seeds; peanut butter and other nut butters